ianmcook/parquet-lot/README.md

 h/t [@sethrosen](https://twitter.com/sethrosen/status/1354612746990604295) for the name

 ## How it works
-parquet-lot contains scripts that write Parquet files for cross-version integration testing of Apache Spark and Apache Arrow.
-The scripts can on multiple versions of Spark using polyspark.
-The scripts can be manually triggered to run on GitHub Actions and the user can specify which versions of Spark to run them on.
-A zip archive of the Parquet files is stored as an artifact.
+parquet-lot is a collection of scripts that write sets of Parquet files.
+Currently it contains only one script that writes a set of Parquet files with Spark; later it will be extended to write additional types of Parquet files and to write files with Arrow. parquet-lot uses polyspark to run scripts on multiple versions of Spark.
+The scripts are manually triggered to run on GitHub Actions.
+The user can specify which versions of Spark to run them on.
+A zip archive of the Parquet files is stored in Actions as an artifact.